hernanmd/BioSmalltalk/repository/BioTools.package/BioUnknownSeq.class/README.md

-GTUnknownSeq is a convenient sequence object for representing unknown sequences efficently through only storing the length.
+BioUnknownSeq is a convenient sequence object for representing unknown sequences efficently through only storing the length.

 Instance Variables:
 	size		<Integer>